Get to know our trainers...

 Chris Ott and Frankie Joiris - Focus, Direction and Drive in agility, Agility Handling and Course Analysis, Bridging the gap between Practice and Competition.

-Dog training is my passion, I love teaching dogs new things via free shaping, you get a chance to see them think and problem solve.
+Dog training is my passion, I love teaching dogs new things and getting to watch them think and problem solve.
 It strengthens the bond you have with your dogs and really helps you understand them on a much deeper level.

 I do not believe in using harsh outdated training methods like, screaming, hitting, flooding or roughly forcing a dog as a means of teaching them anything or correcting a problem behavior.